Animals Like Gazelles

 Male reedbucks are slightly larger than females, and their height can vary from 25 to 41 inches, depending on the species and region.

+Colors of coats also differ.
 The mountain reedbuck’s fur is dark brown gray as while the fur of the southern and bohor reedbucks is lighter tan and more golden in color.
+Animals like gazelles, mountain reedbucks are able to go for extended periods of time without consuming water, relying instead on the green vegetation they eat to stay hydrated.

 Being nocturnal grazers, reedbucks must be concealed from predators by dense vegetation or long grasses.